 We ate beneath a large shade structure outdoors.
 Large tables set up around the edge of the area were covered in handcrafted goods.
 Local women stood off to the side with their children as the guests fingered the products while snacking on tortillas.
 Discreetly placed on the compound were two bathrooms—one for men, one for women, both with flush toilets.
 A sink with running water stood outside, between the two bathroom doors.

 “Do people actually live here?” one of the women I was traveling with asked our guide.

 “Yes, this is where they live.
 This is where they cook.
 This is a traditional Oaxacan homestead,” the guide said.

 While the other people in my group counted out coins for the women who manned the craft tables, I wandered around the side of the house.
-A bike was propped up against a nearby building; it was surrounded by empty beer bottles.
+A bike was propped up against a nearby building.
 Chickens ran wildly in the yard.
 A primitive drop toilet with a door hanging on a hinge provided relief for the family.

-I walked to the next compound where I observed pencil-drawn pictures on a dispensary door of people washing their hands and covering their coughs.
+I walked to the next compound, where I saw a dispensary door hung with pencil-drawn pictures of people washing their hands and covering their coughs.
 Behind the building was a simple playground for local children.

 Travel that involves the integration of travelers with locals has become known as cultural tourism.

 Ideally, this kind of travel allows tourists to explore a destination in a more authentic manner.
 It encourages people to learn about and discover otherwise unknown cultures, while financially supporting local communities and helping them to maintain and continue their traditions.